dwhiffing/fury/content/aar/nf/nf30_aj/body.md

 in response to the Migs, and they managed to get one while losing one of their own.
 The other one chased my surviving F-5 south all the way to the Skagerrak, before turning back.
-My F-5 lost track of it (a radar would be handy at night!), so it headed up towards Bergen to patrol.
+My F-5 lost track of it (a radar would be handy at night\!), so it headed up towards Bergen to patrol.

 Out to sea my Buccaneers turned to approach and detected a third ship behind the other two, and they decided to engage that one first.
 The